 A room full of lapsed pilots is a great opportunity to promote your school or club!
 Make sure your brochures are up-to-date and available.
 Have information about your rates and instructors available.
 Add a little incentive by offering a special promotion just for attending the Rusty Pilots seminar.

-No!
-Consider holding Rusty Pilot seminars quarterly.
+No, but you must complete a new application form if you wish to host again.
 This gives your local pilot community multiple opportunities to attend and helps spread the word about your school or club!
-Coordinate with AOPA, and we’ll keep the promotional invitations going.